 In Malaysia, roti canai is one of the most well-known dishes among locals.
 Are you even Malaysian if you don’t enjoy it for breakfasts?
 You can find it in any Mamak restaurant, paired with various curries such as chicken curry, beef curry, fish curry, chickpea curry and more.

 The light, fluffy and crispy flatbread pairs well with various dishes and curries.
-Besides, it is commonly taken for breakfast, but its versatility has made it a popular option for lunch, teatime, dinner and supper as well.
+Although this tasty dish is a common breakfast food, its versatility has made it a popular option for lunch, teatime, dinner and supper as well.

 Origin of Roti Canai

 Growing up eating this, you’ve probably never wondered about its name.
 Well, it’s time to learn!
-The name ‘roti’ comes from the Hindi (and Malay) term for bread and the term ‘canai’ comes from ‘channa’, referring to a spicy gravy of boiled chickpeas that it is traditionally served in.
+The name ‘roti’ comes from the Hindi (and Malay) term for bread and the term ‘canai’ comes from ‘channa’, referring to a spicy gravy of boiled chickpeas that accompanies it.

 Roti Canai RecipeDifficulty: Easy

-Roti canai, also known as roti paratha is a type of flatbread that is commonly found in Mamak restaurants in Malaysia.
+Roti canai, also known as roti paratha, is a type of flatbread that is commonly found in Mamak restaurants in Malaysia.
 Enjoy making this popular dish right at home, where you have the option of preparing it in a healthier manner.

 520 g bread flour